drufball/yosai/_drafts/flaws.md

 <br />
 <br />

-For a while, the creatures were focused on searching through the forest.
-Denri and the others stuck behind boulders as much as they could.
-But eventually the tengu turned their attention towards the mountain.
-After that, it didn't take long for the tengu to find them.
-There was only so long they could hide against an enemy that could fly.
+For a while, the creatures searched through the forest.
+Denri and the others stuck behind boulders as much as they could, but eventually the tengu turned their attention towards the mountain.
+After that, it didn't take long.
+They couldn't really hide against an enemy that could fly.

 Denri stood atop a cliff face, breathing hard as she reached a hand down to help Aki up the ledge.
 The girl's hands and knees were covered in dirt and blood, yet she pushed on doggedly.
 "Did anyone ever tell you that you're pretty tough, kid?"
 Denri forced her voice to stay light, it was the only thing keeping the fear at bay.